10-Year Cost of Ownership: $350K Las Terrenas Condo Breakdown

 | Maintenance & Repairs | $38,000 | $38,000 |

-The property doesn't "pay for itself" through rental income alone — but it does cover 85–100% of your ongoing carrying costs while you retain an asset that's been appreciating at roughly 10% annually.
+Set against $148,500 in carrying costs (non-CONFOTUR), that's roughly $11,500 in net positive cash flow over 10 years — and significantly more under CONFOTUR (~$40,250 net positive against $119,750 in costs).
+It's not a wealth-builder on rental cash flow alone, but it does more than cover its own carrying costs while you retain an asset that's been appreciating at roughly 10% annually.
 At that growth rate, your $350,000 condo could be worth $550,000–$600,000 after 10 years.
 For a deeper look at realistic rental returns, see our rental yield guide for the Samaná Peninsula.

 Run your own numbers with our Ownership Cost Calculator — it factors in all the line items above for any property price point.